davefiddes/openinverter-can-tool/README.md

 * Read a specified parameter/value
 * Write a new value to a specified parameter
 * Display the current value of each parameter/value on a given device
+* Save and load all parameters to and from a JSON file
 * Runs on Linux, Windows and MacOS with python 3.7+
 * Works with any CAN adapter supported by [python-can](https://pypi.org/project/python-can/)
 * Supports [stm32-sine](https://github.com/jsphuebner/stm32-sine) 5.24.R or later